 This module continues the second project-based module and is carried out in collaboration with companies and organisations.
 In this module, students plan, implement, and evaluate innovations that aim to solve different sustainability problems that the companies and organisations are facing.
-The module contains:
+The module covers the following areas and concepts:

 - implementation of innovations

 - sustainable development and strategies for systems change

 - application of Business Model Canvas

-- sustainable marketing strategies.
+- sustainable marketing strategies